wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `handlePutE()` is called when a `PUTE` event is received.
 Its logic is identical to `handlePutE()`, but the actual operations being performed differ, since `doEviction()` will now also perform some state transition to simulate the local write back, in addition to removing the owner from the local coherence state.

+#### CPU-Generated Data Requests

+##### handleGetS(), Request Path

+Method `handleGetS()` in the inclusive cache shares an overall similar structure as the one in the L1 cache.
+In this section, we skip the parts where the logic is identical to those in the L1 cache, e.g., we do not repeatedly explain invocations of helper functions, such as `removePendingRetry()`, `setInProgress()`, `cleanUpAfterRequest/Response()`, `allocateMSHR()` and the related logic, and so on.
+To simplify discussion, we also only focus on the difference between the handlers in the inclusive cache and the L1 cache.